rdf-elixir/website/content/rdf-ex/data-structures.md

 ]}
 ```

-All the short forms for RDF terms described in these guide are supported in the query patterns:
+All the short forms for RDF terms described in this guide are supported in the query patterns:

-- capitalized vocabulary terms for IRI don't need to be expanded manually
+- capitalized vocabulary terms for IRIs don't need to be expanded manually
 - Elixir values on the object positions are automatically coerced to the respectively typed literals

 The `rdf:type` property can be written shortly with atom `:a`.